 Have you seen pictures of Greek and Roman temples in your classes or read about gladiators fighting in the Colosseum?
 Ever wondered how those Mediterranean breezes felt to Odysseus as he sailed from Troy, or whether you could see the snow on Mt.
 Soracte from Rome?
 Experience Athens and Rome for yourself!

 Study abroad is an important part of undergraduate education in our increasingly interconnected world.
-Classical Studies students often pursue language study and other coursework through the following exchange programs:
+Classical Civilization students often pursue language study and other coursework through the following exchange programs:

 College Year in Athens - Greece